Fly or rigging system: allows safe support and quick change scenery and lighting used in proscenium theatre.

 Replaced by polyester double-braid rope; stronger, stretches less, reacts less to humidity, rot proof, no slivers.

-On rope system, done using sand bags, secured to the purchase lines with clew, cast iron clew or wire rope sunday.
+On rope system, counterweight is supplied using sand bags, which are secured to the purchase lines with a "clew", either a cast iron clew or wire rope loop called a "sunday".

 Sandbags come in standard increments, e.g. 10, 25, 50, and 100 lb. when filled with dry sand.